delafthi/old-dotfiles/README.md

 stow bash
 ```

-Make sure the file does not yet exist in your file system.
+Make sure the files do not yet exist in your file system.
 In such cases stow
 will throw an error.

 ## Configurations

-An individual description to each configuration can be found inside of the
+An individual description to each configuration can be found inside the
 corresponding folder.